kultur666-com/www/docs/_posts/2016-08-31-i-tornrosdalen-by-karmanjaka-a-comment.md

 ---
 id: 4537
-title: '\'I Törnrosdalen\' by Karmanjaka - A Comment'
+title: \'I Törnrosdalen\' by Karmanjaka - A Comment
 date: '2016-08-31T00:10:42+00:00'
 author: syr3fx
 excerpt: 'A comment on ''I Törnrosdalen'' by Karmanjaka (2016).'